taublast/DrawnUi.Maui.Demo/README.md

 #### _Properties_:

 __`FontWeight`__ a numeric value used in case you have properly registered your fonts to support weights.
-You can use your font the usual Maui way but in case of custom font files used from resources you might want to register them, using the following example:
+You can use your font the usual Maui way but in the case of custom font files used from resources you might want to register them, using the following example:
 ```csharp
 .ConfigureFonts(fonts =>
 {